 Day 6 Konya/Village homestay (1B,1D)

-A busy day today as we depart Göreme early and head an underground city.
+A busy day today as we depart Göreme early and head to an underground city.
 First built by the Phrygians in the eighth–seventh centuries BC, the underground cities were most famously used as the hiding places for the first Christians who were escaping from the persecution of the Roman Empire between the fifth and tenth centuries AD.
 See how people transferred their surface lives to this underground world.
 There are cellars, rooms for food storage, kitchens, churches, stables, wine or oil presses, and shafts for ventilation.
 There are around 30 underground cities in the region.
 We are going to visit one sample of those today.
 After a quick lunch, we make our way to the city of Konya.
 Konya was the capital of the Seljuk Turks, and is home to some of the best Seljuk architecture in the country.
 Wander the streets and enjoy these beautiful and historic buildings.
 It was also here in the thirteenth century that the poet, Mevlana Rumi, founded the mystic Islamic sect known as the whirling dervishes.
 Consider visiting the museum, dedicated to Mevlana Rumi.
 As well as finding out more about the history of the dervishes, it is a fascinating place to people watch, continuously flooded with faithful pilgrims coming to pay homage.
 In the afternoon, we travel one hour to a local village.
-On the way, we will stop at a rare traditional wooden mosque dating from the 13 century where we are lucky enough to have the local immam perform the call to prayer for us.
-This is a great chance to learn more about this and another Islamic religious traditions.
+On the way, we stop at Catalhoyuk, this uniquely well preserved Neolithic site has recently been established as a Unesco World Heritage site.
+Explore the area and note there are no streets and houses are closely clustered with roof top access for travel.
+Witness the cultural evolution from the first settlers in 7500 BC, to the remnants of the urban centre that we see today.
 Here we will learn about local life and enjoy a home cooked dinner in our village homestay.
 Accommodations are very simple - mattresses on the floor of the family's living room - and include shared bathroom facilities but there is no better chance to learn about local Turkish life.
 All bedding is supplied for our overnight stay.
 Overnight in village homestay with simple accommodation.
 Approx travel times: Goreme to Underground city site, 30mins; Underground city to Konya, 2,5hrs, Konya to village stay, approx 1 hour.